Golden Globes turn black in sex abuse protest

 Can fashion change the world?
 Dozens of film stars wore black to the Golden Globes last night to highlight sexual abuse in Hollywood.
 But some say their actions will achieve nothing.

-The Golden Globes is normally a glitzy celebration of the year’s best films and TV.
-But last night the ceremony looked more like a funeral than a party, as many actresses (and actors) dressed in black to protest against the culture of sexual harassment and assault in Hollywood.
+The Golden Globes is normally a glitzy celebration of the year’s best films.
+But last night the ceremony looked more like a funeral than a party, as many actresses (and actors) dressed in black to protest at the culture of sexual harassment and assault in Hollywood.

-Stars who took part in the “blackout” included Reese Witherspoon, Meryl Steep and Eva Longoria, who called the initiative a “moment of solidarity”.
+Eva Longoria, who took part in the “blackout” called the initiative a “moment of solidarity”.

 But not everyone agreed.
-Actress Rose McGowan was one of the first to expose serial abuser Harvey Weinstein.
-On Twitter she accused those taking part of “hypocrisy”, claiming that their actions will bring about “no real change”.
+Actress Rose McGowan was one of the first to expose abuser Harvey Weinstein.
+On Twitter she claimed that the action will bring about “no real change”.

 That remains to be seen: the black dress protest is just one part of a bigger campaign called Time’s Up.
-Launched on New Year’s Day, Time’s Up unites over a thousand women in the entertainment industry to fight against systemic sexual abuse across society.
+Launched on New Year’s Day, Time’s Up brings women in the entertainment industry together to fight against sexual abuse across society.

-And whilst it is uncertain how last night’s black dress protest will tackle the problem, the role played by fashion in campaigning and politics stretches back centuries.
+And while it is uncertain how last night’s black dress protest will tackle the problem, the role which fashion has played in campaigning and politics stretches back centuries.

-In 1908, for example, the suffragettes adopted their official colours of white, green and purple.
+For example, in 1908 the suffragettes adopted their official colours of white, green and purple.
 White symbolised purity; purple was for dignity; and green for hope.
-Suffragettes were encouraged to “wear the colours”, which soon appeared everywhere — incorporated into countless brooches, skirts and even underwear.

-But is fashion really an effective form of protest?
+But can fashion really be an effective protest?

 Style over substance

 Of course not, say some.
-In fact, focusing on fashion could do more harm than good.
-What we need is real action like donations, boycotts and marches.
-Claiming that we can change the world by wearing certain clothes only discourages people from doing these practical things that really make a difference.
+What we need is real action like activism, boycotts and marches.
+Claiming that we can change the world by just wearing certain clothes only discourages people from doing these practical things that really make a difference.

 Symbolism can alter reality, others say.
 Fashion broadcasts ideas to millions of people — and when these ideas take hold, change happens.
-What is more, the Time's Up campaign has a deeply practical mission, and the publicity of last night's protest will advertise their services to the vulnerable women who just might need their help.
+What is more, the publicity of last night's protest could encourage many vulnerable women to seek the help they need.